red-outrunner/redBrowser/README.md

 This browser ain't trying to compete with Chrome or Firefox - that's not the wave.
 This for them times when you need something that just works without turning your computer into a space heater.
 ---
 Built with love for low-spec warriors everywhere.
 No computer left behind.
+## To add
+- support for ai webistes
+- some level of javascript support